Dharamsitejas/WebMarks/README.md

 ### Tweets

 - "Anxiety is like having a frantic AI algorithm in your brain trying to predict patterns from the data of your entire life (including fiction & news you've consumed) and predicting all outcomes at the same time and you have to prepare for literally everything just in case." - @JoAnnaScience
+- "If a system fails occasionally, you prepare for that.
+And if it never fails, that's great.
+In between is the problem, a system just reliable enough to lull you into complacency" - @JohnDCook

 <hr>